 Articles may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 View scripture reference copyright FAQ"

 Strife isn’t something anybody wants in a friendship!
-Solving strife is possible when you end the stress in the relationship by giving grace.
+Solving strife is made possible when you end the stress in the relationship by giving grace.
+Grace through Jesus Christ.

 Let’s dig right in!!